aws-samples/virtual-immersion-week-labs/asa-prep-aurora/README.md

         - De-select/turn off the check box `Enable delete protection`.
 In a production use case, you will want to leave that option checked, but for testing purposes, un-checking this option will make it easier to clean up the resources once you have completed the lab.
     - Click `Create database` to provision the DB cluster.

-## 3. Configure the security group

-- 3.1 In the RDS console. select the radio button next to `auroralab-mysql-cluster` and click the `Modify` button
-- 3.1.
-Under **Network & Security** choose `myAurora-security-group`

-## 4. Retrieve the DB cluster endpoints
+## 3. Retrieve the DB cluster endpoints

 There are two endpoints created by default.
 The Cluster Endpoint will always point to the writer DB instance of the cluster, and should be used for both writes and reads.
 The Reader Endpoint will always resolve to one of the reader DB instances and should be used to offload read operations to read replicas.

-- 4.1 In the RDS console, go to the DB cluster detail view by clicking on the cluster DB identifier.
+- 3.1 In the RDS console, go to the DB cluster detail view by clicking on the cluster DB identifier.
-- 4.2 The Endpoints section in the Connectivity and security tab of the details page displays the endpoints.
+- 3.2 The Endpoints section in the Connectivity and security tab of the details page displays the endpoints.
 Note these values down, as you will use them later.

-## 5 Verify DB cluster
+## 4 Verify DB cluster

-- 5.1.
+- 4.1.
 Open the **Clolud9** service console
-- 5.2.
+- 4.2.
 Click on `Create Environment`
     - In the **Environment name and description** section:
         - Choose a name for your instance `mylabInstance`
     - In the **Environment settings** section: